GSA-TTS/piipan-open-source/docs/quick-start-guide-states.md

 ### Failed requests
 - Bulk uploads can be resubmitted as required; the most recent upload will overwrite any pre-existing de-identified data snapshot.

-## Sample records

-The test environment currently includes three sample tenants (i.e., `EA`, `EB`, `EC`) that reflect an upload of this [de-identified example CSV](../etl/docs/csv/example.csv).

-The [plain text CSV](../etl/docs/csv/plaintext-example.csv) that this file is derived from is also published.
-Searching for any of the individuals in the [plain text CSV](../etl/docs/csv/plaintext-example.csv) should return back a match result.

 ## Feedback

 Need to report a defect?
-We track API issues through [GitHub](https://github.com/18F/piipan/issues).
+We track API issues through GitHub.

 Have a question, or want to work through a technical issue?
 Start a thread in our Microsoft Teams channel or reach out to us by email.